The Complete Guide to Chromexcel | Pros and Cons, How to Clean and Condition

 First up, definitions:

 “Horween themselves consider it top grain,” says Kay.
 “But that doesn’t mean it’s a poor leather.
-That just means they shaved off that very top layer to give it a more even finish and texture, because full grain can sometimes have too many flaws for whatever project or product you’re trying to make.
+They shaved off that very top layer to give it a more even finish and texture, because full grain can sometimes have too many flaws for whatever project or product you’re trying to make.
 Horween does a great job of sanding away just enough that it’s a really clean and evenly colored and textured leather, but still leaving enough grain in the leather to keep it strong and durable.”

 [Learn more: Horween Discusses Top Grain vs Full Grain Leathers]